fbpx

 District 20

-District 20 is a residential district comprising neighborhoods in Ang Mo Kio (AMK), Bishan, and Thomson.
+District 20 is a residential district comprising neighbourhoods in Ang Mo Kio (AMK), Bishan, and Thomson.

 This district is known for its family-friendly environment, with several schools, parks, and community centres located throughout it.
-It is well-connected to several MRT stations and major roads, and has several popular shopping malls such as Junction 8 and AMK Hub.
+It is well-connected to several MRT stations and major roads and has several popular shopping malls, such as Junction 8 and AMK Hub.
+This makes GCBs in the area highly sought-after by families seeking a balance of tranquil living, convenient amenities, and a strong sense of community.

 Windsor Park

 Windsor Park is located in the central region of Singapore and is known for its lush greenery and tranquil surroundings.
 It is also located near MacRitchie Reservoir, which is a popular spot for activities such as hiking, jogging and kayaking.
-It is an ideal place to live for those who enjoy nature and outdoor activities.
+This GCB district is ideal for those who enjoy living amidst nature and engaging in outdoor activities.

 Plus, Windsor Park is also home to the Singapore Island Country Club, one of Singapore’s most prestigious country clubs.